Qrllll/chess_cpp/README.md

 string moveToNotation() <br />
-generates the formal chess notation sch as "Nf3", "e4", "e8=Q" to be used in displayHistory()
+generates the formal chess notation sch as "Nf3", "e4" and "e8=Q" to be used in displayHistory()

 void displayHistory() <br />